mcnamee/huntkit/README.md

 __Why?__

-I got sick of waiting for VitualBox to boot, Kali to boot, then dealing with the slugish-ness of operating in a VM.
+I got sick of waiting for VitualBox to start, Kali to boot, then dealing with the slugish-ness of operating in a VM.
 I still use Kali for certain tasks.
 But for a quick nmap scan (for example), this image is a lot quicker.

 ## Instructions